Fear2o/H4ckWeb/README.md

 >**H4ckWeb** is a powerful, advanced tool designed for testing web vulnerabilities, focusing on SQL Injection and Cross-Site Scripting (XSS).
 It allows security professionals and ethical hackers to easily identify vulnerabilities in web applications and report them.

-## Features

-- **SQL Injection Testing**: Automatically tests for SQL injection vulnerabilities with a variety of payloads.
-- **XSS Testing**: Injects custom XSS payloads to identify potential vulnerabilities.
-- **Detailed Logging**: All test results are saved in `logs.txt` for later review.
-- **Multithreading and Asynchronous Testing**: Supports both threaded and async testing for faster vulnerability detection.
-- **Proxy Support**: Optionally use proxies to route traffic during testing.
-- **Custom Headers**: Add custom HTTP headers for requests to simulate real-world traffic or testing conditions.

 ## Requirements

 - 🐍 Python 3.x